 He took another bite of roast beef, chewing slowly with a small grin.
-At least THIS change was applauded (literally) by the whole school, as the exact same recipes used by the elves was amazingly better with fresh high quality ingredients.
+At least THIS change was applauded (literally) by the whole school, as the exact same recipes already used by the elves was improved by orders of magnitude after being supplied with fresh high quality ingredients.

 As a result the evening meal was louder than average, with people forcing friends to try various dishes to show how much better everything was.
 Glen said that even with the markup, the new contract with the school had drastically decreased costs, even after Professor McGonagall had elected for the higher tier food offerings rather than take the standard order with a discount.

 Both orders of food were great quality of course, but the 'normal' shipments had to go through magical filtering systems to prevent non-magical people from eating highly magic saturated food.